 Portfolio Managers: Sturgis Woodberry, Todd Raker

 Our Private Business Value/Mid-Cap Equity strategy seeks to provide long-term capital appreciation by investing primarily in US companies in the medium-to-large market capitalization segment.
-These companies generally have a capitalization at the time of review and/or purchase of $1-10 billion.
+These companies generally have a capitalization at the time of review and/or purchase within the market capitalization range of the Russell ™ Midcap Index .
 The portfolio managers oversee equity research and stock selection, as well as determine portfolio construction.
 All portfolios are managed in line with a model portfolio with the following characteristics:

 - 40-60 securities are typically held